zenml-io/blog.zenml.io/_posts/2022-03-9-github-actions-in-action.md

 The practice of DevOps aims to seamlessly integrate such quality control workflows into the development workflow.
 When you use Github for code versioning, you can use Github Actions as a tool that can orchestrate these code quality checks.
 Github actions enables you to define workflows in yaml-files.
 A `workflow` is a recipe of instructions that you would like to run at a given time.

 `Workflows` can be equipped with triggers that tell it when it should run.
 Triggers can include among others commits on a branch, pull requests onto a specific branch or manual dispatch from the UI.
 Workflows contain one or multiple `jobs`.

 A `job` is a collection of instructions that is run on a virtual machine of its own.
 As such jobs are perfectly encapsulated from one another.
-The user can choose between a few operating system for each `job`.

-Explain pip denpendencies, poetry, etc ...
+The user can choose between a few operating system for each `job` as part of the `job.strategy` attribute.
+However, when developing a python library, you might want it to be tested on all operating systems and maybe even on multiple python versions; enter `strategy matrices`.
+A matrix allows you to define a set of configurations.
+In our case we chose three operating systems (Linux, MacOs, Windows) and two different python versions (3.7, 3.8).
+The Matrix then makes sure, that the job is run for all 6 possible  permutations of these configurations (eg MacOs + python 3.7).

+Fínally, a job consists of one or many `steps`.
+Such steps can be defined through arbitrary command line commands.
+Bash scripts can be invoked, python scripts can be called or you can use a plethora of steps produced by the broader community (see [Github Action Merketplace](https://github.com/marketplace?type=actions)), these community steps are called `actions`.
+Steps can be executed conditionally.
+Importantly, all steps of a job run on the same machine.
+As such they can read and write to and from the same filesystem.
+Information from previous steps can also be directly accessed.

+# :steam_locomotive: Where we start our Journey

 As ZenML continuously grows and expands its codebase and especially the integrations with other tools, it is vital to also expand our testing framework.
 Github Actions are an important cog in the Continuous Testing and Continuous